AAA Worker Struck, Killed While Helping Driver in Bowie: Police

 Officers responded about 11:15 p.m. and Okozi was pronounced dead on the scene.

+"His age didn't stop him.
+He was still really healthy and he was going to go until he couldn't go no more," a woman who knew him said.

+"They're looking at everything from speed, to impairment, to distracted driving.
+We are just not sure why this happened," Elena Russo, a Maryland State Police spokesperson said.

 The driver of the Jeep was identified as Joseph Anderson, 21, of Rockville.
-Charges are pending, police said.
+The driver is facing pending charges.
+The State Attorney's Office said it is waiting for the results of the investigation.

+"I can't tell you the number of incidents that have happened on this stretch of the highway," Russo said.
+"Route 50 is a busy road."

+Police said Okozi's death is reminder to follow Maryland's move over laws to help protect first responders offering help.
+Since 2015, Maryland police agencies have issued 25,000 citations for violations of the move over law.

 No other injuries were reported.